upf-gti/performs/docs/InstructionsBML.md

     "srcFinger": "1", // 1,2,3,4,5, see handconstellation for more information
     "srcLocation": "PAD", // see handconstellation hand locations "srcSide": "PALMAR", // see handconstellation sides
     "keepUpdatingContact": false, // once peak is reached, the location will be updated only if this is true.
+Defaults to false
                 // i.e.: set to false; contact tip of index; reach destination.
 Afterwards, changing index finger state will not modify the location
                 // i.e.: set to true; contact tip of index; reach destination.
 Afterwards, changing index finger state (handshape) will make the location change depending on where the tip of the index is